 Tax Refund Loans

-A Refund Anticipation Loan (RAL) is a loan made by a lender that is based on and usually repaid by an anticipated federal income tax refund.
-They are offered starting in January through the end of the tax season in April.
+A Tax Refund Anticipation Loan (RAL) is a loan made by a lender that is based on an anticipated federal income tax refund.
+Tax refund loans are offered starting in January through the end of the tax season in April.

-Taxpayers are generally charged fees and interest to obtain a RAL.
-Just like any other loan, the full amount of the RAL must be repaid even if the refund is lower than the amount anticipated.
+Taxpayers are generally charged fees and interest to obtain a tax refund loan.
+The full amount of the tax refund loan must be repaid even if the refund is lower than the amount anticipated.

-When a taxpayer receives a RAL, the tax preparer lends the taxpayer the amount of their tax refund less the cost of interest and fees for the loan.
-When the government sends the actual refund check, it is directly deposited into the bank that made the loan.
-If the refund is smaller than anticipated due to deductions for items like unpaid child support or traffic tickets, the full amount of the loan must still be repaid.
+When you receive a RAL, you are lent the amount of your tax refund.
+Often interest and fees are taken out of the loan.
+When the government sends the refund check, it is deposited into the bank that made the loan.
+If the refund is smaller than you thought, the full amount of the loan must still be repaid.

-The cost of a RAL can vary widely and consumers should understand all the costs associated with this type of loan.
-RAL’s often carry extremely high interest rates.
-In addition, there are often other charges like electronic filing fees, application fees and a fee to cash the loan check.
-When all the costs of an RAL are added up, taxpayers can be spending more than 10% of their refund just to get the money a few days sooner.
+The cost of a RAL can vary.
+You should understand all the costs that are part of this type of loan.
+Tax refund loans often carry very high interest rates.
+There are often other charges like E-filing fees, application fees and a fee to cash the loan check.
+When all the costs of an RAL are added up, you can be spending more than 10% of your refund to get the money a few days sooner.

 Be sure to read the fine print and ask a lot of questions before signing up for a RAL.
-Remember that most taxpayers who file electronically receive their refunds in less than 10 days.
+Remember that most people who e-file receive their refunds in less than 10 days.
 Paying the costs associated with a RAL could be a large price to pay for getting your money a few days quicker.
 Before deciding on a RAL, make sure you know the answers to the following questions:

 - What is the interest rate?

 - What happens if your tax refund is less than you thought it would be?